-The mission of The Vincent and Elinor Ostrom Workshop in Political Theory and Policy Analysis (Ostrom Workshop) is to promote the interdisciplinary study of institutions, incentives, and behaviors as they relate to policy-relevant applications.
-The term “workshop” represents the conviction of Vincent and Elinor Ostrom that the skills for this research are best acquired and used in a setting where students, working as apprentices and journeymen, have the opportunity to collaborate and learn from experienced scholars.
+The mission of The Vincent and Elinor Ostrom Workshop in Political Theory and Policy Analysis (the Ostrom Workshop) is to promote the interdisciplinary study of institutions, incentives, and behavior as they relate to policy-relevant applications in the behavioral sciences.
+The term “workshop” represents the conviction of Vincent and Elinor Ostrom that the skills for this research are best acquired and used in a collaborative setting where graduate students, and junior faculty working as apprentices and journeymen, have the opportunity to collaborate and learn from experienced scholars.

 To apply to visit for a period of more than two weeks, submit the following materials in English by email to: email@example.com by close of business on the last day of February.
 Use the subject line: Ostrom Workshop Visiting Scholars Program.